rperon/epic-stack-with-i18n/README.md

 Update 2/01/2024

-- The remix-stack is updated to the version of th 2/01/2024
+- The remix-stack is updated to the version of the 2/01/2024

 - Add of `i18next.d.ts` for namespace types